peigongdsd/blog0/notes/MotifsGénéroiquesRead.md

 $$ Hom_{DM_-^{eff}}(X,\mathbb{Z}(1)[2])\simeq Ext_{\mathscr{N}_k^{tr}}^1(L[X],\mathbb{G}_m) $$

 <span style="color:red">
 Why omit $A^1$-localization?
-This in in Lecture Lemma 9.19.
+This in in Lecture proposition 14.16.
 Well, take the Nisnevich edition.
 </span>

 that is nautral with respect to $X$ and finite correspondances.
 According to [Deg07,2.9] and the fact that the Zariski and Nisnevich cohomology of the sheaf $\mathbb{G}_m$ coincide,